-The platform has extensions that cater to conversion increase, patron retention, digital marketing, SEO, social media amalgamation, and has features to avoid underestimating customer service, to name a few.
-Majority of these extensions are free, which is a good bonus from the reasonable Shopify pricing.
+The platform has extensions that cater to conversion increase, patron retention, digital marketing, SEO, and social media amalgamation, and features to avoid underestimating customer service, to name a few.
+The majority of these extensions are free, which is a good bonus from the reasonable Shopify pricing.
 Premium ones, however, charge $15 to $50 a month.

-Similarly, BigCommerce supplies online merchants extensions that span the same touchpoints.
-Free and paid solutions are available in the platform’s catalogue; however, the pickings are slimmer and less robust.
+Similarly, BigCommerce supplies online merchants’ extensions that span the same touchpoints.
+Free and paid solutions are available in the platform’s catalog; however, the pickings are slimmer and less robust.
 The premium applications lie at about $20 to $50 a month.

 Since both platforms offer unlimited bandwidth, your enterprise’s success is already secure both now and in the future.
 There are no extra fees for additional items added to your inventory, and there’s no hidden charge for heightened traffic.

 However, if you identify as a large enterprise rapidly growing with huge sales or if you’ve graduated from the throngs of being a small brand, you have more reasons to saddle up your business growth on BigCommerce essentials.
 The platforms offer more advanced features than its competitors, partnering them with software flexibility minus the extra cost.